marcoscaa/chem264/week3/README.md

 /
 ```

 This section is largely the same as in the SCF case.
-The `ibrav = 1` together with `celldm(1)` defines a cubic box of side 10 Å. `nosym = .true.` is important for MD: as atoms move, the symmetry of the system changes at every step, so symmetry analysis must be turned off to avoid errors.
+Setting `ibrav = 0` tells pw.x that the cell vectors are provided explicitly in the `CELL_PARAMETERS` card below, rather than being generated from a Bravais-lattice index and lattice parameters. `nosym = .true.` is important for MD: as atoms move, the symmetry of the system changes at every step, so symmetry analysis must be turned off to avoid errors.

 Note that `ecutrho` is not set here — for norm-conserving pseudopotentials, pw.x defaults to `ecutrho = 4 * ecutwfc`, which is the correct value.